HolgerHees/cloudsync/README.md

 **java >= 7 and Java Cryptography Extension (JCE)**

+Currently it is tested and works fine on linux but with a few fixes it should also work on windows or osx.

 To use it, copy ```'config/cloudsync.config.default'``` to ```'config/cloudsync.config'``` and set your PASSPHRASE, REMOTE_CLIENT_ID and REMOTE_CLIENT_SECRET.
 To get the last two parameter follow https://github.com/HolgerHees/cloudsync/wiki/Google-Client-Credentials.

 to create a backup of '/data', call: